 AN ARCHITECT IS BEING SOUGHT.
 ACTUALLY, NOT ANYMORE.

 The key question of the consolidation project was obvious: What should the architecture of the new NTW DC look like?
-However, we needed more answers: can the NTWDC operation be linked with the current internal IT systems, whose migration has already been carried out earlier?
-Can we ensure a virtually fail-safe migration of systems that are key to running the services?
+However, we needed more answers: can NTWDC operations be linked to the regular internal IT systems that have been migrated earlier?
+And can we ensure a virtually fail-safe migration of systems that are key to running services?

-When deciding which external supplier to commission to find the answers, O2 were fortunately clear.
-A positive experience decidedthat the company had with us from the previous year.
+Fortunately, O2 was clear when deciding which external supplier to entrust with finding the answers.
+A positive experience decided, that the company had with us from the previous year.
 The project implemented at that time Moreover, it was based on similar needs as the current project.

 THERE IS NO DATACENTER LIKE A DATACENTER